Team-Spoofemon/finding-joy/game/assets/story/scene5b.md

 JOY
 a) Maybe, but I do want to believe it is true.
 b) I want to believe that.
-c) I'd like to believe I can find happiness though.
+c) I'd like to believe I can find happy though.

 *stage:* JOY is fear.